CBlumini/ESP32-CAN-Transmiter/README.md

 # ESP32-CAN-Transmitter
-Designing a setup using an ESP32 to drive a gauge, solenoid, relay for methonal controller based on engine RPM and Injector Duty Cycle
+Designing a setup to grab files off the Mini Cooper CANBUS and send them to Track Addict on a smartphone